elimu-ai/web3-wiki/TOKENOMICS.md

 LP Rewards,Uniswap,64500
 ```

-The remaining 40% are directed to the DAO Treasury (20%) and to liquidity provider (LP) rewards (20%).
+60% of the monthly budget is reserved for rewarding work on content creation, engineering, and distribution.
+And the remaining 40% are directed to the DAO Treasury (20%) and to liquidity provider rewards (20%).

 ### Contributor Rewards